thanosmoschou/moschouBankGuiATM/readme.md

 The source code of the project is also provided if you want to import it into an IDE and run it from there (it is an Eclipse project). <br><br>

 ### How it works
-User enters his card number and after that he enters the pin. <br>
+User enters his card number and after that he enters his pin. <br>
 Only deposit, withdraw and show balance operations are implemented. <br>
 In every successful transaction, app updates the ```users``` table of the database. <br>